Complete Guide to Home Cell Signal Boosters

 - 3G, also known as dual-band, which is older and less expensive.

 In our opinion, you shouldn’t buy a 3G cell signal booster.
 The major cellular carriers no longer sell 3G smartphones, and they are in the process of converting their 3G cell towers to 4G.
-3G service may not be available at all by 2020.
+By 2020, 3G service may not be available at all.